amboar/amboar.github.io/_posts/2019-12-22-debugging-ubi-corruption-at-boot.md

 ---
+title: Debugging UBI Corruption At Boot
 author: Andrew
 ---

-## Debugging UBI Corruption At Boot

 Unsorted Block Images is a magic Linux kernel subsystem for handling wear levelling, data integrity management and dynamic partitioning of raw flash